inffy/homies/README.md

 # homies
 My dotfiles 2.0, managed by chezmoi

 I'm redoing all my dotfiles so figured I'd do it a combination of chezmoi and just.

-Enjoy!
+I've started over so I'm shooting for minimalist at first, let's see how long that lasts, enjoy!

 On a new machine: